-- 1. The CEQA No Build Alternative is the same as the NEPA No Build Alternative. - 2.
-The CEQA BART Extension Alternative is the same as the NEPA BART Extension Alternative described above. - 3.
+1. The CEQA No Build Alternative is the same as the NEPA No Build Alternative.

+- 2. The CEQA BART Extension Alternative is the same as the NEPA BART Extension Alternative described above. - 3.
 The CEQA BART Extension with TOJD Alternative consists of the 6-mile BART Extension as described above (see NEPA BART Extension Alternative) as well as TOJD at the BART Extension's four stations and at two ventilation structure sites.

-The proposed TOJD is not included in the NEPA Build Alternative because the TOJD it is a potential future proposed independent action by VTA and no federal action is involved., and Tthe proposed TOJD project serves a separate purpose and need than the BART Extension Alternative and has independent utility.
-Itand is included as an alternative under CEQA to support local and regional land use planning.
-NoA specific TOJD development plan or private developer has not been identified at this time, and the proposed any proposed TOJD project by VTA may be subject to refinement once a private developer is identified.
-Any proposed TOJD by VTA, should the Board decide to implement this alternative, would be separately funded, and would not include federal funding.
-The proposed TOJD may be constructed at the same time as the BART Extension Alternative or later in time, dependent on the availability of funding and subject to market forces.
+The proposed TOJD is not included in the NEPA Build Alternative because the TOJD is a potential future independent action by VTA, and the TOJD project serves a separate purpose and need than the BART Extension Alternative and is included to support local and regional land use planning.
+A specific TOJD development plan or private developer has not been identified at this time and any proposed TOJD project would be separately funded, and would not include federal funding.
+The TOJD may be constructed at the same time as the BART Extension Alternative or later in time, dependent on the availability of funding and subject to market forces.
 However, the design of the stations and structures would not preclude TOJD.
-Because no federal action is involved, VTA's proposed TOJD, which is intended to be consistent with city the general plans and approved area plans of the cities of San Jose and Santa Clara, as applicable, and is would be considered in the cumulative background conditions for NEPA purposes.
-In early 2018, VTA staff will bring this project to VTA's Board of Directors, seeking the Board's certification of the Final SEIR and approval of one of the three CEQA Alternatives: the No-Build Alternative, BART Extension Alternative, or BART Extension with TOJD Alternative.
-The proposed TOJD would be carried forward for implementation if VTA's Board of Directors approves the BART Extension with TOJD Alternative.
+Because no federal action is involved, VTA's TOJD, which is consistent with city general plans and approved area plans, would be considered in the cumulative background conditions for NEPA purposes.